 We skid mount industrial water softeners and all piping, wiring, and control valves are pre-installed to save time during on-site installation.
 We factory test all functions to ensure that your custom system is ready for immediate installation on delivery.
 Our factory testing procedures include pressure testing of all piping, cycle testing of all valves, operational simulation with the system control panel, and more.

 Robert B. Hill Co. designs water softeners that include explosion-proof wiring and control panels.
 Explosion-proof wiring requires specialized conduit, sealant materials, and condensation drains.
 Our explosion-proof panels utilize a Z-purge.
 Your softener will remain functional even under adverse conditions.

 Industrial Water Softener Systems Design & Customizable Options

 Many factors must be taken into account during the design of an industrial water softener system.
 The first issue to look at is the application: what is the system going to be used for?
-Industrial Water Softeners can be used in a wide variety of applications and industries: refineries, power plants, food processing, hospitals, cooling towers, boiler feed, and hotels for example.
+Industrial water treatment systems can be used in a wide variety of applications and industries: refineries, power plants, food processing, hospitals, cooling towers, boiler feed, and hotels for example.

 The second variable in the design process is figuring out the daily demand on the system.
 This is calculated in gallons per minute (GPM), gallons per day (GPD), and the influent water quality.
 The vessel size, pipe size, and control valve sizes are all dictated by the daily demand.
 A good rule of thumb is that each vessel does not regenerate more than once per day.
 The bed velocities need to be at an acceptable rate to minimize pressure loss and increase bed longevity.
 Bed velocities can range from being extremely conservative to extremely aggressive.
 Most designs call for bed velocities of 8 to 12 gallons per minute per square foot of bed surface area.